Drew3KW/mischief-made-analytics/README.md

 5. manual exclusion
 6. missing or review status

 The model exposes COGS resolution status and coverage fields so profitability reporting remains transparent, especially where older historical products do not have complete COGS coverage.
+The profitability analysis layer provides monthly channel KPIs, product-family revenue and gross-profit rankings, qualified margin rankings, conservative month-over-month comparisons, and recent-versus-historical COGS coverage auditing.
+Legacy product-family keys may be consolidated by exact name for reporting, while source-key lineage remains visible.

 ## Cross-Channel Hardening